Dryobates pubescens medianus, D. p. leucurus

 Eggs: 4 May- 15 Jun (Mollhoff 2022)

 Winter distribution resembles that in summer, according to CBC data.
-Bent (1939) and Browning (1995) noted that there is little or no evidence for movement of Downy Woodpeckers.
-Some wandering and possible influx of leucurus may occur in the west however (see Taxonomy); Rosche (1982) considered Downy Woodpecker more common in the northwest in winter than in summer.
+Bent (1939) and Browning (1995) noted that there is little or no evidence for movement of Downy Woodpeckers, although some low density wandering into Nebraska of leucurus may occur in the west (see Taxonomy); Rosche (1982) considered Downy Woodpecker more common in the northwest in winter than in summer.

 Highest CBC counts include 191 at Omaha in 1977-78 and 175 there in 1981-82.
 Highest CBC counts in the west are 29 at Crawford in 1977-78 and 20 at Scottsbluff in 1976-77.